 Campaign committees established under Section 5C(2) should manage campaign finances responsibly, avoiding deficits that might necessitate post-election fund-raising, to the extent possible.
 Such committees must at all times comply with applicable statutory provisions governing their conduct.

-Section $5C(2)$ does not prohibit a candidate from initiating an evaluation by a judicial selection commission or bar association, or, subject to the requirements of this Code, from responding to a request for information from any organization.
+Section 5C(2) does not prohibit a candidate from initiating an evaluation by a judicial selection commission or bar association, or, subject to the requirements of this Code, from responding to a request for information from any organization.

 (3) Candidates shall instruct their campaign committees at the start of the campaign not to accept campaign contributions for any election that exceed those limitations placed on contributions by individuals, political action committees and corporations by law.

-No corresponding section in present code; taken from ABA model.
-Commentary The ABA Model Code of Judicial Conduct is drafted for the insertion of specific limits on contributions for judicial campaigns.
+The ABA Model Code of Judicial Conduct is drafted for the insertion of specific limits on contributions for judicial campaigns.
 As adopted for Mississippi, this section simply makes references to limits established by the Legislature by statutes which limit contributions to \$5,000 in appellate court races, to \$2,500 in chancery, circuit or county court races, and generally limits corporate contributions to \$1,000.
 See Miss.
-Code Ann. § 23-15-1021 (2000 Supp.) (judicial races) and Miss.
-Code Ann. § 97-13-15 (1999 Supp.) (corporate contributions.)
+Code Ann. \$23-15-1021 (2000 Supp.) (judicial races) and Miss.
+Code Ann. \$97-13-15 (1999 Supp.) (corporate contributions.)

 (4) A candidate and the candidate's committee shall timely comply with all provisions of law requiring the disclosure and reporting of contributions, loans and extensions of credit.

-No corresponding section in present code; corresponds to ABA model.
-Commentary Section $5C(4)$ of the ABA Model Code of Judicial Conduct which makes special provision for reporting campaign contributions is omitted, is replaced by the foregoing Section $5C(4)$ which requires compliance with all provisions of law.
+Section 5C(4) of the ABA Model Code of Judicial Conduct which makes special provision for reporting campaign contributions is replaced by the foregoing Section 5C(4) which requires compliance with all provisions of law.
 See Miss.
 Code Ann. §§ 23-15-805 and 23-15-1023 (2000 Supp.)

-The ABA Model Code includes a Section $5C(5)$ which approves, under some circumstances, a judicial candidate's name being listed on election materials along with the names of other candidates.
+The ABA Model Code includes a Section SC(5) which approves, under some circumstances, a judicial candidate's name being listed on election materials along with the names of other candidates.
 This has not been incorporated in the revision of the Mississippi canons.

 D. Incumbent Judges.
-A judge shall not engage in any political activity except (i) as authorized under any other Section of this Code, (ii) on behalf of measures to improve the law, the legal system or the administration of justice, or (iii) as expressly authorized by law.
-No corresponding section in present code; taken from ABA model.
+A judge shall not engage in any political activity except as authorized under any other Section of this Code, on behalf of measures to improve the law, the legal system or the administration of justice, or as expressly authorized by law.

-Compare with Section 7B(2); no added restriction on accepting contribution later than 120 days after election.
-Taken from ABA model, but modified as to accepting contributions after election.

-judges and judicial candidates.
-Successful candidates, whether or not incumbents, are subject to judicial discipline for their campaign conduct; unsuccessful candidates who are lawyers are subject to lawyer discipline for their campaign conduct.
-Lawyers who are candidates for judicial office are subject to Rule 8.2(b) of the Mississippi Rules of Professional Conduct.
-However, the provisions of Canon 5F below shall not apply to elections for the offices of justice court judge and municipal judge.

-E. Applicability.
-Canon 5 generally applies to all incumbent

-F. Special Committee--Proceedings and Authority.
-In every year in which an election is held for Supreme Court, Court of Appeals, chancery court, circuit court or county court judge in this state and at such other times as the Supreme Court may deem appropriate, a Special Committee on Judicial Election Campaign Intervention ("Special Committee") shall be created whose responsibility shall be to issue advisory opinions and to deal expeditiously with allegations of Commentary. ethical misconduct in campaigns for judicial office.
-The committee shall consist of five (5) members.
-The Chief Justice of the Supreme Court, the Governor, the Lieutenant Governor, the Speaker of the House of Representatives of the Mississippi Legislature and the chair of the Commission on Judicial Performance (Commission) shall each appoint one member.
-Those appointed by the Chief Justice, the Governor and

-No corresponding section in present code: taken from ABA model.

-Section 5F has no corresponding section in present code or in ABA model.
-For reference to similar provisions in South Dakota and Georgia, see
+\Commentary\